Chirag1994/8-Week-SQL-Challenge/Case Study #5 - Data Mart/B. Data Exploration.md

 | Middle Aged | Couples | 1854160330 |
 | Young Adults | Families | 1770889293 |

+#### Retail Sales Contribution by Age Band and Demographic

+1. **Insight**:

+   - The demographic category "Unknown" contributes significantly more to retail sales compared to other age bands and demographics, indicating that a large portion of sales data lacks detailed demographic information.
+   - Among known demographics, retirees, especially those in families, contribute significantly to retail sales, followed by middle-aged customers, primarily in families and couples.
+   - Young adults, both in couples and families, contribute less compared to retirees and middle-aged individuals.

 ### 9. Can we use the avg_transaction column to find the average transaction size for each year for Retail vs Shopify?
 If not - how would you calculate it instead?

 ```sql